Gorilla Trekking Rules and Guidelines

 NOTE: Bright colors and white are not advised whilst on safari.
 Camouflage clothing is not recommended for travel in southern African countries (camouflage or military-inspired clothing is prohibited when travelling in Zimbabwe).

-Put this safari in your travel plans and you will be thrilled.
+Know about the Gorilla Trekking Rules and Guidelines and put this safari experience in your travel plans and you will be thrilled.